Admissions

 Admissions Requirements

-2. All prerequisites must be completed prior to acceptance into the program.
-(Course substitutions will not be considered.)
-All prerequisites must be completed at an accredited institution of higher learning in the United States, U.S. territory or Canada.
+2. All prerequisites must be completed at an accredited institution of higher learning in the United States, U.S. territory, or Canada (course substitutions will not be considered).

-• A minimum of a B (3.0) is required for prerequisites
+• A minimum of a B (3.0) is required for all prerequisites.
+No exceptions.

 • If a course is repeated (i.e. for a better grade), all grades will be incorporated in the computation.
 This method of calculation is adopted to give fair weight to applicants who attempted the course only once.

-4. The Medical College Admission Test (MCAT) is the preferred standardized exam for admission with a minimum acceptance score: 494.
-The Graduate Record Examinations (GRE) scores will also be considered (minimum GRE 309)
+4. The Medical College Admission Test (MCAT) is the preferred standardized exam for admission with a MCAT minimum acceptance score: 498.
+The Graduate Record Examinations (GRE) scores will also be considered (minimum GRE 309).

 • Applicants who have taken the MCAT or GRE more than once will be evaluated based on the highest score achieved.
 If an applicant has taken both exams, they should submit official scores from both exams.

-5. It is required that applicants observe at least 8 hours from an anesthesia provider (Anesthesiologist, Anesthesiologist Assistant, or Certified Registered Nurse Anesthetist) prior to formal acceptance into the program.
+5. It is required that applicants observe at least 8 hours from an anesthesia provider (Anesthesiologist, Anesthesiologist Assistant, or Certified Registered Nurse Anesthetist) prior to submitting their application to the UT MSA program.
+At this time, the UT MSA Program does not coordinate shadowing opportunities.

 Organic Chemistry I 4